yuyongze/yuyongze.github.io/_posts/2019-01-19-data-science-experiences-on-coursera.md

 One characteristic of the specialization is the _capstone project_.
 You have to proposed a project from what you learn, and finish the project using the tool that learn from the class.
 There are a lof new thing I learned from these classes, for example, SQL and database, Web Scraping using Python and [BeautifulSoup](https://towardsdatascience.com/how-to-web-scrape-with-python-in-4-minutes-bc49186a8460), use of [Foursquare](https://developer.foursquare.com/docs) API, interactive map with [folium](https://python-visualization.github.io/folium/).
 _**Main contents**: SQL,Web Scraping, API,interactive map_

+- [(Advanced) Machine Learning with TensorFlow on Google Cloud Platform] (https://www.coursera.org/specializations/advanced-machine-learning-tensorflow-gcp) by _Google Cloud_
+**Recommendations:** 4 / 5
+**Notes:** Not for beginner, it is good for people want to use GCP for ML project in product.
+Need some tensorflow experimence.
+More about Data Engineer.
+**Comments:** Thare are two specilaziation start with [Machine Learning with TensorFlow on Google Cloud Platform Specialization](https://www.coursera.org/specializations/machine-learning-tensorflow-gcp) and 10 courses in total.
+The course would foncus on how you can use Tensorflow on the Google Could Platform.
+(It is not about how to write Tensorflow code) Instead of teaching the knowledge, it is more about the introduction their product on GCP.
+But I think it would be very helpful if the people are planning to start their ML project on GCP.
+For me, it feels a little bit overwhelmed at beginning and catch up and the end of specilization.
+The second specialization of "Advance" title, it would teach you how to build production-ready ML project on GCP.
+It introdeced some examples about a DNN predictive model, computer vision, nature languge processing and recommendation engineer.